Behavioral Disabilities Program (BD)

 Multiple disabilities are defined in one regulation as "concomitant impairments (such as mental retardation-blindness, mental retardation-orthopedic impairment, etc.), the combination of which causes such severe educational problems that they cannot be accommodated in special education programs solely for one of the impairments,” (34 C.F.R., sec.
 300[b]).
 Multiple disabilities does not include deaf-blindness.

-In this setting, learners with multiple disabilities include students with the most severe physical, cognitive, and communicative impairments.
+In this setting, learners with a myriad of disabilities including students with Autistic Spectrum Disorders and those with the most severe physical, cognitive, and communicative impairments.
 The common connection between students in this category is not just that they have two or more coexisting impairments, but that they generally need extensive support across any number of skill areas.
 Further, as previously stated, students may have average or above average intelligence but may have significant needs which are best met in a more restrictive setting.

 General Education Supplemental Program (GES)